-If you’ve been anywhere near the news or the Internet in the last few weeks, odds are you have heard about the new coronavirus (dubbed COVID-19).
-With thousands (as of publication, reportedly 10,000, with 213 confirmed deaths) of documented cases spreading throughout China and a handful of confirmed cases spread from human to human in other countries (including the United States), the 2019-nCoV was declared a public health emergency by the World Health Organization (WHO) on Thursday January 31.
+If you’ve been anywhere near the news or the Internet in the last few weeks, odds are you have heard about the disease caused by the novel coronavirus (dubbed COVID-19).
+With thousands (as of publication, reportedly 10,000, with 213 confirmed deaths as of early February) of documented cases spreading throughout China and a handful of confirmed cases spread from human to human in other countries (including the United States), the 2019-nCoV was declared a public health emergency by the World Health Organization (WHO) on Thursday January 31.
 Along the way there’s been plenty of confusion about what exactly the coronavirus is, how it’s spread, what the risks are and if it has anything to do with the beer (c’mon, no).

 First of all, what is the 2019 novel coronavirus and where did it come from?